dvdh1961/ADAMP/README.md

 - 🪛 **Built-in Debugging Tools**
   - Tile, Sprite, VRAM, RAM, and Disassembly viewers
   - Perfect for tracking bugs in homebrew or development builds

+## 💡Info
+- You need the free community QT Creator to build the project.